-How it works
+How panitumumab works

-How you have it
+How you have panitumumab

 You have panitumumab as a drip into a vein (intravenously).

-When you have it
+When you have panitumumab

 You have panitumumab every 2 weeks.
 The first treatment takes about 60 to 90 minutes.
-Treatments after that take about 30 to 60 minutes.
+If you don't have any problems treatments after that take about 30 to 60 minutes.